Aparna-venkatesh/Aparna-venkatesh/README.md

 - 🌱 I’m currently learning Python Programming
 - 📫 How to reach me just ping me: Aparna Venkatesh
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Python was NOlt named after a Snake
+- ⚡ Fun fact: Python was NOT named after a Snake

 <!---
 Aparna-venkatesh/Aparna-venkatesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.